Ancient Celtic women

 The position of ancient Celtic women in their society cannot be determined with certainty due to the quality of the sources.
 On the one hand, great female Celts are known from mythology and history; on the other hand, their real status in the male-dominated Celtic tribal society was socially and legally constrained.
-Yet Celtic women were somewhat better placed in inheritance and marriage law than their Greek and Roman contemporaries.

-Our knowledge of the situation of Celtic women on the European mainland is almost entirely obtained from contemporary Greek and Roman authors, who saw the Celts as barbarians and wrote about them accordingly.
-Information about Celtic women of the British Isles comes from ancient travel and war narratives, and possibly the orally transmitted myths later reflected in Celtic literature of the Christian era.
-Written accounts and collections of these myths are only known from the early Middle Ages.
+Knowledge of Celtic women's status is almost entirely obtained from Greek and Roman sources, which may have been biased or inaccurate.
+Some information may also be taken from orally transmitted myths later reflected in Celtic literature of the Christian era.
+However, written accounts and collections of these myths are only known from the early Middle Ages, which may cast doubt on their reliability.

+Romantic authors have suggested that a matriarchy might have existed among the Celtic people.
+This was also proposed by feminist authors in the 20th century.
+However, this idea finds no support in contemporary reliable sources, due to a lack of physical and historical evidence.

-Archaeology has revealed something of the Celtic woman through artefacts (particularly grave goods), which can provide clues about their position in society and material culture.
+Archaeology has provided clues about ancient Celtic women's position in society.
 Reliefs and sculptures of Celtic women are mainly known from the Gallo-Roman culture.
-A consistent matriarchy, which was attributed to Celtic women by Romantic authors of the 18th and 19th centuries and by 20th century feminist authors, is not attested in reliable sources.

 Duration and extent of Celtic culture

 The Celts (Ancient Greek Κέλτοι Keltoi; Latin Celtae, Galli, Galati) were tribes and tribal confederations of ancient Europe, who resided in west central Europe in the Late Bronze Age and early Iron Age (the Hallstatt culture).
 In the La Tène period they expanded, through migration and cultural transmission, to the British Isles, northern Iberia, the Balkan peninsula and Asia Minor.
 The Greeks and Romans commonly referred to areas under Celtic rule as Κελτική or Celticum.
 They had a relatively uniform material culture (especially in the La Tène period) and non-material culture (customs and norms), which differed from neighbouring peoples like the Italians, Etruscans, Illyrians, Greeks, Iberians, Germans, Thracians and Scythians.

 The Celtic mainland was characterised by this culture from c.
 800 BC at the earliest until about the fifth century AD (end of the Roman rule in the Celtic sphere and Christianisation of Ireland).
 Claims made by some Celtic scholars, that traces of Celtic culture are already visible in the second millennium BC, are controversial.
-In Post-Roman Britain, Celtic culture and rule continued, until pushed to the margins of the island after the arrival of the Anglo-Saxons.
+In Post-Roman Britain, Celtic culture and rule continued, until pushed to the margins of the island after the arrival of the Anglo-Saxon settlers.
 In Ireland, Celtic culture remained dominant for even longer.

 Linguistically, the Celts were united as speakers of Celtic languages, which were and are Indo-European languages related most closely to German and Latin, with clear common features.